-In this video, the PTZOptics team has confirmed compatibility with the Sling Studio Wireless Live Streaming System.
-We demonstrate how you can live stream with the Sling Studio and PTZOptics cameras with a completely wireless setup (except for power which we only cover in our blog post).
+In this video, the PTZOptics team confirms compatibility with the Sling Studio Wireless Live Streaming System.
+We demonstrate how to live stream with the Sling Studio and PTZOptics cameras with a completely wireless setup (except for power which we cover in our blog post).
 The wireless Sling Studio Camera Link and WiFi Router used in our demonstration provide wireless video and wireless PTZ camera controls.
-This system is an easy to use live streaming setup on its own but we couldn’t forget about the LiveU Solo!
-The LiveU Solo is a unit that uses wireless cellular bonding technology to broadcast from any location with a cellular signal with reliable bandwidth strengths.
+This system is an easy to use live streaming setup on its own but remember there’s still LiveU Solo!
+The LiveU Solo unit uses wireless cellular bonding technology to broadcast from any location with a cellular signal with reliable bandwidth strengths.

-As you can see in our video we have our PTZOptics camera connected via HDMI to the Sling Studio Camera Link.
-This camera link provides a wireless connection for video but not PTZ camera controls.
+In our video, we have our PTZOptics camera connected via HDMI to the Sling Studio Camera Link.
+This link provides a wireless connection for video but no PTZ camera controls.
 Using a standard WiFi router is quite easy but if it’s your first time let’s review some of the basic networking knowledge.
-First of all, today you can buy 3 in 1 WiFi routers that can act as routers, access points and WiFi extenders.
-Every local area network should usually have a network router and this router set to DCHP by default is what assigns all of the devices on your network IP addresses.
-Therefore your affordable WiFi router is managing the connection from your PTZOptics camera and your other wireless or hardwired networkable devices.
-If you have multiple PTZOptics cameras you could plug each one into a wireless network switch or router with available Ethernet ports.
-Then you can connect your iOS, Android, Mac or PC computer to this wireless network to connect to these cameras and control them wirelessly.
+First, you can buy 3 in 1 WiFi routers to act as routers, access points, and WiFi extenders.
+Every local area network should have a network router and this router, set to DCHP by default, is what assigns all of the devices on your network IP addresses.
+This affordable WiFi router can manage the connection from your PTZOptics camera and wireless or hardwired devices.
+With multiple PTZOptics cameras, plug each one into a wireless network switch or router with available Ethernet ports.
+Then, connect your iOS, Android, Mac, or PC computer to the wireless network to cameras wirelessly.

-What’s the point of all of this wireless technology if we can’t take it to the places we need to go?
-Well, the LiveU Solo is the perfect product paired with the Sling Studio because it takes a simple HDMI output from the Sling Studio and uses best in industry cellular bonding technology to stream to just about any RTMP location.
+What’s the point of all of this wireless technology if we can’t take it where we need to go?
+The LiveU Solo is the perfect product to pair with the Sling Studio because it takes a simple HDMI output from the Sling Studio and uses a best-in-industry cellular bonding technology to stream to just about any RTMP location.
 RTMP is the live streaming protocol used to send video and audio to CDNs (Content Delivery Networks) like YouTube and Facebook.
-With the LiveU Solo broadcasters are able to live stream from just about any remote location and it provides Sling Studio users a great way to connect with their audiences in unique locations.
+LiveU Solo lets broadcasters live stream from just about any remote location and it provides Sling Studio users a great way to connect with their audiences in unique locations.

-Using PTZOptics cameras with the Sling Studio is home run!
-Adding the LiveU Solo makes broadcasting from any remote location a possibility.
-These technologies used together to open up entirely new doors for video production and live streaming around the world.
-The only thing we did not talk about is power requirements.
-The LiveU Solo and Sling Studio both have options for battery-powered operation but the PTZOptics cameras require either PoE (Power Over Ethernet) or a power supply.
-Therefore if you plan to go completely wireless you can consider bringing a portable battery to power your WiFi router and PTZOptics cameras.
-In fact, we have demonstrated this setup in another YouTube video here: https://www.youtube.com/watch?v=7U4g7I6_kaU
+Using PTZOptics cameras with the Sling Studio is a home run!
+Adding the LiveU Solo makes broadcasting from any remote location a reality.
+Put these technologies together to open the doors to video production and live streaming around the world.
+The only thing we didn’t explore is power requirements.
+The LiveU Solo and Sling Studio both have options for battery-powered operation but the PTZOptics cameras do require either PoE (Power Over Ethernet) or a power supply.
+If you plan to go completely wireless you can consider bringing an auxiliary portable battery to power your WiFi router and PTZOptics cameras.
+We demonstrate this setup in another YouTube video here: https://www.youtube.com/watch?v=7U4g7I6_kaU

 Download more information about this camera integration at https://ptzoptics.com/sling